-Vaccination and immunisation

-Vaccination is one of the most effective public health interventions to prevent the spread of infectious disease and its complications.

-ensure effective prescribing through local formularies in line with national guidance and local microbiological intelligence.
-(Pharmacy and medicines

-National Priority Area

-Actions

-- Work is ongoing with NHS England to review the future Vaccination Strategy which, aligned to the expected delegation of vaccinations services, will allow systems to develop vaccination services locally - Support will be provided to local providers to deliver responsive, effective vaccination services which ensure access for all.
-Recent experience from the COVID-19 programme on improving vaccine uptake in under-served communities will be drawn on to improve uptake in all vaccination programmes.
+National Priority Area Actions COVID-19 programme on improving vaccine uptake in under-served communities will be drawn on to improve uptake in all vaccination programmes.
 Integrated programmes offering vaccinations to similar groups at similar times is a key focus to improve uptake and efficiency moving forward.
-Our focus is on: - 1.
-Improving uptake and coverage and reducing variation - 2.
-Identification of programmes for additional focus, such as MMR, due to reductions in uptake over recent years and disruption to school-age immunisation programmes during the pandemic - 3.
-Addressing vaccine inequalities - 4.
-Improving co-administration and co-promoting of other immunisation/wider health and wellbeing programmes.

-Resettled migrants and asylum seekers

-- We are working to address the healthcare needs of asylum seekers and resettled migrants who are living locally to provide initial health assessments and screening prior to registration with GP services - We will continue to provide ongoing support to these residents to ensure all health requirements are met including screening and immunisation - We will continue to support the Afghan Resettlement Scheme and the Homes for Ukraine schemes to ensure all healthcare needs are met.
+Our focus is on: Improving uptake and coverage and reducing variation Identification of programmes for additional focus, such as MMR, due to reductions in uptake over recent years and disruption to school-age immunisation programmes during the pandemic Addressing vaccine inequalities Improving co-administration and co-promoting of other immunisation/wider health and wellbeing programmes.
+Resettled migrants and asylum seekers We are working to address the healthcare needs of asylum seekers and resettled migrants who are living locally to provide initial health assessments and screening prior to registration with GP services.
+We will continue to provide ongoing support to these residents to ensure all health requirements are met including screening and immunisation.
+We will continue to support the Afghan Resettlement Scheme and the Homes for Ukraine schemes to ensure all healthcare needs are met.
+Tuberculosis (TB) We will work with public health and TB specialist services to ensure that adequate provision is in place for effective TB screening and treatment pathways.
+Links are established with the NHSE Regional TB board and local UK Health Security Agency (UKHSA) representatives to share best practices across systems.

-Tuberculosis (TB)

-- We will work with public health and TB specialist services to ensure that adequate provision is in place for effective TB screening and treatment pathways - Links are established with the NHSE Regional TB board and local UK Health Security Agency (UKHSA) representatives to share best practices across systems.
 We are working to ensure that TB screening is appropriately undertaken for migrants and asylum seeker living within Staffordshire and Stoke-on-Trent.

-Pause Stoke-on-Trent - Led by Stoke-on-Trent City Council

-The service will work intensively with women who have lost a child or children to care and/or adoption.
-During this 'pause' in repeat pregnancies, bespoke work with women allows them to resolve their own trauma and lifestyle needs.
-If they become pregnant again, the programme is designed to give them the skills to care for their children safely.
+Pause Stoke-on-Trent - Led by Stoke-on-Trent City Council The service will work intensively with women who have lost a child or children to care and/or adoption.
+During this 'pause' in repeat pregnancies, bespoke work with women allows 5.
+Strengthen leadership and accountability The Improving Population Health portfolio incorporates PHM, Health Inequalities and Prevention.
+1. Chief Executive sponsorship from two local authorities has been secured 2.
+Dedicated Senior Responsible Officer (SRO) 3.
+Dedicated Clinical Lead 4.
+Dedicated resources agreed to support Improving Population Health within Chief Medical Officer structure 5.

-Strengthen leadership and accountability

-The Improving population health portfolio incorporates PHM, health inequalities and prevention.

-- 1. Chief Executive sponsorship from two local authorities has been secured - 2.
-Dedicated Senior Responsible Officer (SRO) - Dedicated Clinical Lead.

-National Priority Area Actions Dedicated resources agreed to support Improving population health within Chief Medical Officer structure 5.
 Aligned Finance Business Partner 6.
 Core20 Ambassadors 7.
-All primary care networks (PCNs) have health inequality leads 8.
+All Primary Care Networks (PCNs) have health inequality leads 8.
 All system partners have health inequality leads.